William Parks (publisher): Early life

 Parks was born in Ludlow, Shropshire, England on May 23, 1699.
 He learned printing as a trade and maintained printing houses at Ludlow, Hereford and Reading.
 It is uncertain whether Parks learned the printing trade in London or as an apprentice in one of the many provincial printing establishments in England.
+Update: In research conducted in September 1990 in the Internal Revenue Registers of the Public Records Office, Kew London, Harold Bledsoe Gill, Jr. found that William Parks was apprenticed in 1710 to Stephen Bryan of Worcester City for a period of seven years.
+In this record, William is identified as the son of William Parks of Stoak, Milbrough, Salop, a yeoman.
 In Ludlow, Parks was doing general printing prior to 1719 and started publishing the Ludlow Post-Man on October 9, 1719.
 This was five days after Daniel Defoe starting publishing the London newspaper Daily Post of which Parks copied directly several paragraphs of it without acknowledgement.
 In 1719 Parks printed the first edition and 1720 the second edition of a small collection of sermons entitled The most important question, What is Truth by the preacher Samuel Jones of St Chad's Church in the county town of Shropshire in Shrewsbury, England.
 The 24 page book was the first book published at Ludlow.
 In 1720 he issued the announcement of a Prospect of the Demi Collediate Church of Ludlow and sold for one shilling each.

 Parks and his wife Eleanor were married December 25, 1719.
 There is a March 20, 1720, baptismal record at the Ludlow Parish Register of William, son of William Parks and Elianor.
 The name of Park's wife given in the baptismal record indicates that he is the same printer later connected to Annapolis and Williamsburg in the Thirteen Colonies, as Parks gave his wife's name in his will as Eleanor.
 In 1721 he moved to Hereford where he published two books.
 In July 1723 Parks operated a printing business in Reading, where he published the Reading Mercury with one D. Kinnier.